holy-himalaya-eco-trek-logo

 150 m.

-This morning, we drive to a man-made reservoir which has been identified as an IBA and declared recently as the second bird sanctuary of the province.
+This morning, we drive to a man-made reservoir, which has been identified as an IBA and declared recently as the second bird sanctuary of the province.
 The main concentration of migratory water fowl reaches a minimum number of 5,000 individuals there.
 Continuing with birds and heritage site exploration throughout the afternoon.
-Sarus cranes, several species of stork, raptors including the Black-winged Kite, and water birds like pochards and teals will be some highlights today.
+Sarus cranes, several species of stork, raptors, including the Black-winged Kite, and water birds like pochards and teals will be some highlights today.
 We spend half a day at the Ramsar site, where we will see around 89 bird species, mainly water birds.
 Lunch will be taken at the Jagdishpur Taal Community Center, where we get an insight into the local culture.
 With wetland, farmland, and forest habitats combined, we hope to see more than 100 bird species today.

 7